-Cheryl is the newest member of our team.
-Since February of 2016 she has been greeting patients with a smile.
-She is a Portland native and former Marine who recently moved back to the Maine.
+Cheryl has been a valuable member of our team since February of 2016.
+She started at the front desk and transitioned to medical assistant.
+She is a Portland native and former Marine.
+She recently moved to Miami and will be working with us virtually.
 Her goal is to provide excellent customer service to each and every one of our patients.
-When not at work she loves spending time with her two children, going to the beach, and enjoying all the area has to offer.
+When not at work she loves spending time with her two children and going to the beach.

 Do I need to see a podiatrist?

 When you are trying to establish if you need to see a podiatrist, you need to begin by asking whether you have any ankle or foot pain.
 If the answer to this is “yes,” then you should definitely make an appointment with our office.
 Keep in mind that pain and discomfort is never normal.
 Pain is how your body tells you that something is wrong.
 Another reason to support this answer is the fact that many ailments are easily treated in early stages, but become harder when left untreated.